chialin6/CSE490G-FP/index.md

   self.fc = nn.Linear(2*dimension, 5)
 ```
 I deployed a simple LSTM which embeds text into vocab first, and then followed by 2 stacked LSTM cells.
+I also tried to stack different amount of layers together.
+However, the best results are similar from one layer to 5 layers.

 #### Optimizer
 I chose Adam with learning rate = 0.0001 as optimizer.